Muadh-Adekunle-Monsuru/300l-Notes/CPS 317/R.md

 `ls()`: get list of the variables that has been defined, if no characters has been defined it gives `character(0)` `getwd()`: used to get the working directory:
+`setwd(dir = "C:/Users/Downaload`: This sets working directory
 `rm(list = ls())` = removes all variables defined.
 `#` is used for comments
 `summary(x)`: generates the summary
 `mean(x)`: finds the mean of the data
-`median(x)`: finds the median
+`median(x)`: finds the median `read.table('mydata.txt',hearder=TRUE)`: load text file myData = read.table('mydata.txt',hearder=TRUE)
+fix(myData) : shows editable table
+x = seq(1,10,length=10): generates a sequence of x: function is used to generate sequences of numbers.
+It creates a sequence of numbers with a specified start, end, and interval.
+The basic syntax of the `seq()` function is as follows:

+cor(x) correlation matrix of x if it is a matrix or a data frame (1 if x is a vector)

 function in R using the following syntax
 ```R